profi-tech/tsqm-php/README.md

 The argument for `setCallable` could be:

 - A callable object of a class with the `__invoke` method (recommended).
-- Names of global functions.
+- Name of static method along with its class name e.g. `MyClass::myMethod`
-- Names of static methods along with their classes.
+- Name of global functions e.g. `MyGlobalFunction` (highly not recommended).

 :warning: If you use callable objects, you need to set a DI container for the TSQM engine that implements `Tsqm\Container\ContainerInterface`.
 The callable object must be accessible in the container by its class name.